 Bradford Council manages around 18,000 highway trees, 267 hectares of park trees and 590 hectares of woodland trees.
 These trees provide both benefits and challenges in our urban environment.

-Trees in parks, woodlands, highway verges and greenspace create an attractive and sustainable place where people can live, visit and invest.
-Trees not only look good they naturally provide many benefits including habitat for insects, bats and birds, shading from summer sun and shelter from winds, carbon capture and storage, interception of rain and removal of dust and grime.
+Trees in parks, woodlands, highway verges and other green spaces create an attractive and sustainable place where people can live, visit and invest.
+Trees not only look good but also provide many benefits including habitat for insects, bats and birds, shading from summer sun and shelter from winds, carbon capture and storage, interception of rain and removal of dust and grime.
 Without trees the district would be a poorer and less attractive place.

-Providing the wider benefits of a district rich in trees and resolving problems with individual trees efficiently and effectively with the resources available is a challenge to both the Council and citizens.
+Providing the wider benefits of a district rich in trees and resolving problems with individual trees efficiently and effectively within the resources available is a challenge to both the Council and citizens.

-As well as meeting our legal obligations we also endeavour to be a “good neighbour” and provide high quality trees that enhance the district and don’t unreasonably inconvenience or distress people who live near them.
-However, budget reductions have placed greater emphasis on setting priorities that focus on meeting our legal obligations, these are:
+As well as meeting our legal obligations we also endeavour to be a “good neighbour” and strive to provide high quality trees that enhance the district and don’t unreasonably inconvenience or distress people who live near them.
+However, budget constraints have placed greater emphasis on setting priorities that focus on meeting our legal obligations, these are:

-Most public trees near private property have been there for many years and are provided to create a more attractive and sustainable urban environment.
-Anyone considering buying or renting property near a tree should ask themselves whether or not they are going to be happy living with trees.
-We are under no obligation to remove a tree simply because it is disliked or causes inconvenience to people who live nearby.
+Most public trees near private property have been there for many years and help to create a more attractive and sustainable urban environment.
+Anyone considering buying or renting property near a tree should ask themselves whether or not they are going to be happy living near to trees.
+We are under no obligation to remove a tree on public land simply because it is disliked or may cause inconvenience to people who live nearby.

 Property owners who have trees growing on their land have similar obligations to the Council and are responsible for ensuring that their trees do not pose a danger to their neighbours.
 Private owners should also ensure that trees and shrubs growing on their land do not obstruct or encroach on the highway, including foot paths.

-We have a Woodland Strategy that promotes increased tree and woodland cover across the district by planting trees.
+Bradford District has a Woodland Strategy that promotes increased tree and woodland cover across the district by planting trees.
 Our guiding principle is to grow “the right tree in the right place”.
-This does mean that some trees are removed but their loss is balanced with new planting in the same place or elsewhere in the district where the tree has room to grow.
+This does mean that when trees are removed the loss is balanced with new planting in more suitable locations

 Trees do not need to be regularly cut-back or lopped and topped.
 All work on Council trees is carried out to British Standard 3998 Recommendations for Tree Work or better.
 The standard is designed to ensure pruning is not detrimental to the health, vitality, stability and look of the tree.
 In practice this means that any form of pruning, with the exception of pollarding will remove less than 15% of the crown at a single time.

-Bradford Council has two separate departments dedicated to the management of trees and woodland within the district.
+Bradford Council has two separate services within the Department of Place dedicated to the management of trees and woodland within the district.

 The Trees Team based in the Planning Service deals with Tree Preservation Orders (TPOs), trees protected by Conservation Areas and trees affected by development.
 It also deals with the Hedgerow Regulations, High Hedge legislation and breaches of planning control relating to trees.

-The Tree and Woodland Section based within the Department of the Environment & Sport deals with trees and woodland on public land.
+The Tree and Woodland Section deals with trees and woodland on public land and the highway.

 If the tree is on Incommunities land please call 0845 120 8171.